 Many cities and states are reimagining their winter restaurant operations and extending their outdoor dining setups so they can continue to accommodate guests safely through the winter.
 Follow these tips to ensure your restaurant is set up to provide a clean, cozy, and enjoyable dining experience that keeps your customers and staff safe.

-While you're reading, follow along with our Winter Restaurant Checklist for 2020.
+While you're reading, follow along with our Winter Restaurant Checklist.
 You can download and print out this checklist to prepare your restaurant for winter, including tactics you can implement today to make sure you’re on track for the winter season.